goutamnayak1706/champions_league_rulebook/index.md

 title: Champions League 2025 Rulebook
 ---

-# Champions League 2025 Rulebook ⚽
+# The Champions League - 2025 Rulebook 🏏

 Welcome to the official rulebook for the Champions League 2025 season.
 This document outlines key regulations, format, and guidelines for all participating teams and stakeholders.